dramforever/fiveth/docs/syntax.md

 ## String literals

-The `"` is special.
+The character `"` at the start of a word is special.
 String literals are enclosed in `"`.
 It pushes the starting address and (byte) length of the string:

 ```
 "test" ; Pushes an address and 4